Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Definition of for theory-to-data comparisons

 where $\mathbf{Cov}^\text{unf}$ and $\mathbf{Cov}^\text{syst}$ are the covariance matrices representing the statistical uncertainties from the unfolding, and the systematic uncertainties, respectively.
 The systematic covariance matrix $\mathbf{Cov}^\text{syst}$ is calculated as

-Here, $C_{i,k,l}$ denotes the systematic uncertainty from variation $l$ of source $k$ in the $i$th bin, and $N_k$ is the number of variations for source $k$.
+Here, $C_{i,k,l}$ denotes the signed systematic shift of the measurement in the $i$th bin arising from variation $l$ of source $k$ and $N_k$ is the number of variations for source $k$.
 The sums run over all sources of systematic uncertainties and all their corresponding variations.
 Most of the systematic uncertainty sources in this analysis consist of positive and negative variations and thus have $N_k = 2$, though one model uncertainty (namely, the model of color reconnection) consists of more than two variations, a property that is accounted for in Eq.~(\ref{eq:chi2}).
-For a subset of the models, \chisq values are provided including the uncertainties in the predictions.
-This is achieved by adding the covariance matrix of these predictions, $\mathbf{Cov}^\text{pred}$, calculated analogously to Eq.~(\ref{eq:chi2}), to $\mathbf{Cov}$.
+For the \PowPytSh model, additional \chisq values are provided including the uncertainties in the predictions.
+This is achieved by adding the covariance matrix of the predictions, $\mathbf{Cov}^\text{pred}$, calculated analogously to Eq.~(\ref{eq:chi2}), to $\mathbf{Cov}$.

 For normalized cross sections the \chisq values are calculated as

 where $\mathbf{R}_{N-1}$ is the column vector of the residuals calculated as the difference of the measured normalized cross sections and the corresponding predictions and discarding one of the $N$ bins, and $\mathbf{Cov}_{N-1}$ is the $(N-1)\times(N-1)$ submatrix obtained from the full covariance matrix by discarding the corresponding row and column.
 The matrix $\mathbf{Cov}_{N-1}$ obtained in this way is invertible, while the original covariance matrix $\mathbf{Cov}$ is singular because for normalized cross sections one degree of freedom is lost.